 - Always wear eye protection.
 Never remove it while on the playing field or still in a game.

 - Find eye protection that fits comfortably.
 Many players only wear safety sunglasses, but many prefer goggles or sunglasses with a foam-padded lining around the lens area.
 Favorite products of some Airsoft users include the Pyramex I-Force, the Elvex Go-Specs II in Desert Camo, the ESS Crossbow, the Radians Extremis, and the Guard-Dogs G100.

 - Keep a gun’s safety on, and its barrel plugged in designated safe zones.
 This prevents accidental discharge in areas where individuals often remove eye protection and safety equipment.

 - Treat every gun as a loaded gun.
 This means following the rules for basic gun safety.

 - Be aware of where a gun is pointed.
 When not in an active game, point guns away from people or keep them safely stowed.

 - Keep finger off the trigger until ready to shoot.
 Again, common sense can prevent accidental firing that leads to injury.

 - Keep gun unloaded until ready to use.
-Don”™t carry guns loaded, wait to load guns until just prior to Airsoft activity, and remove ammunition as soon as activity ends.
+Don’t carry guns loaded, wait to load guns until just before the game starts, and remove ammunition as soon as activity ends.